 USAA is a smaller company compared to Geico and correspondingly receives fewer complaints overall.
 It earned some of the highest scores in industry studies by J.D.
 Power and offers additional coverage for things like gap insurance and car replacement.

-That being said, Navy Federal Credit Union casts a wider net when it comes to eligibility.
+That being said, the Navy Federal Credit Union casts a wider net when it comes to eligibility.
 You must be a member of the military, veteran, or family member to qualify for USAA.
 If you do not qualify, we think the Navy Federal auto insurance discount for Geico is a great second choice.
-For more information, read our full USAA insurance review.
+For more information, read our full USAA auto insurance review.